 Kathryn Agnes Huether, PhD

 **While I was honored to be featured on Tablet Magazine's Unorthodox podcast as the 'Gentile of the Week,' it was not without reservations.
 Identities are complex, and nothing is ever a simple 'either/or.'
+At the time, I had not yet undergone my conversion to Judaism—a process that, like all aspects of identity, resists easy categorization.
 To truly understand someone as an individual and their reasoning, it’s important to avoid assumptions and not read too much into labels.

 assessing the world through sonic interactions